 Please contact our team to find out more about your training options.

-Tykes TSA training is fun, innovative and exciting.
+Tykes TA training is fun, innovative and exciting.
 Training with us will enable you to fulfil your ambition in becoming a future teacher.

 From the amazing things you will experience and the day to day things that you will learn, you will certainly have structure and a supportive ‘family’ around you to progress.